MileHacker Logo

 The city experiences a tropical monsoon climate, with distinct seasons that influence travel experiences.
 Bangkok's weather falls into three main categories: Cool and Dry Season (November - February), Hot Season (March - May), and Rainy Season (May/June - October).

 The Temperate and Dry Season offers the most pleasant weather, with mean temperatures ranging from 70°F (21°C) to 90°F (32°C) and lower humidity.
 The Hot Season brings significant temperature increases, often exceeding 95°F (35°C), with rising humidity.
-The Rainy Season sees tropical downpours and high humidity, having heavy, short-lived afternoon showers.
+The Rainy Season sees tropical downpours and high humidity, with heavy, short-lived afternoon rain.

 Seasonal Climate Overview